Dingley Island

+As the case with other Casco Bay islands, Dingley Island has historic shell middens where Native Americans piled discarded shells.
 In the 1750s, the island was known as Bateman's Island, and later Indian Island.
-However, in 1788, Captain Levi Dingley purchased the south 50 acre and in 1792 built a house there; it has been known as Dingley Island ever since.
+In 1788, Captain Levi Dingley purchased the south 50 acre and in 1792 built a house there; it has been known as Dingley Island ever since.